Two of the most common varnish paints are polyurethane and acrylic. So, what’s the difference between both finishes?

 Polyurethane takes longer to dry than acrylic paint.
 This is because of the formula and base of polyurethane.
-The complex paint formula means that it will take longer for polyurethane to dry.
+The solvent (oil) on polyurethane takes longer to evaporate than the solvent (water) on acrylic paint.

 Verdict: Acrylic paint dries faster than polyurethane.

 Polyurethane offers better moisture resistance than acrylic paint.
-Since polyurethane dries harder than acrylic paint, it’s difficult for water to penetrate the polyurethane coating to the wood underneath.
-Also, polyurethane produces a glossy sheen when dry.
-This sheen repels moisture so it’s even more difficult for water to pass through.
+Since polyurethane dries harder than acrylic paint, it’s difficult for water to penetrate the polyurethane coating.
+Also, when dry, polyurethane produces a glossy sheen that repels moisture, so it’s even more difficult for water to pass through.

 The Type of Finish

-Mixing water-based color with polyurethane is harder and can only be done with water-based polyurethane.
-So acrylic paint offers more color and beauty while polyurethane finish is glossy and hard.
-You can even seal acrylic paint with another coat.
+So, acrylic paint offers more color and beauty, while polyurethane finish is glossy and hard.
+But, you can seal acrylic paint to make it more durable.

 Verdict: Acrylic paint has a more attractive finish than polyurethane.
 Polyurethane offers a glossy finish.

 Because of the hard and moisture-resistant finish, polyurethane is used over high-traffic surfaces.
 Polyurethane can be used over floors and surfaces such as patios, walkways, tabletops, desks, stairs, etc. Exterior polyurethane can be used outdoors because of the UV resistance formula.

 Acrylic paint is used for low-traffic indoor surfaces such as drawers, cabinets, chairs, indoor furniture, etc. Acrylic paint will make indoor furniture appear attractive.
 You shouldn’t use acrylic paint outdoors because the finish isn’t strong enough to last.